emdgroup/foundry-dev-tools/docs/configuration.md

 To see the configuration paths for your system and easily launch a config file in your editor, use the [`fdt config`](/getting_started/cli.md#view-the-config-and-config-files) CLI.

 :::{note}
-The configuration files get merged to one configuration.
+The configuration files get merged into one configuration.
 The environment variables take precedence above all files.
 See [below](#how-the-configuration-gets-loaded-and-merged).
 :::

 ## Credentials Config